Pramit-Jana10/Movie-Recommendation-System/README.md

 ## Files in this repo

-* `MRS_Web.ipynb` — Primary notebook.
+* `MRS_WEB.ipynb` — Primary notebook.
 Likely contains the main code, web-related analysis, or web app demonstration.
 Open this notebook to see the project entrypoint.
-* `rcsahhh.ipynb` — Secondary notebook.
+* `MRS_MAIN.ipynb` — Secondary notebook.
 Possibly contains helper analysis, experiments, or utilities used by the primary notebook.
-* `requirements.txt` *(optional but recommended)* — Pin Python dependencies here so others can reproduce your environment.
-* `.gitignore` *(recommended)* — To ignore virtual environments, large data, and environment artifacts.

 ## Requirements